nano-labs/pyfwf3/README.md

 | Georgia Frank    | 20110508 | F      |
 +------------------+----------+--------+
 ```
 Some special filters may be used with __ notation.
-Here some but not limited to:
+Here are some but not limited to:
 - __in: value is in a list
 - __lt: less than
 - __lte: less than or equals